rust-lang/book/src/ch17-05-traits-for-async.md

 }
 ```

-What should we do when the `Future` is still `Pending`?
+What should we do when the future is still `Pending`?
 We need some way to try
 again, and again, and again, until the future is finally ready.
 In other words,
 we need a loop: